emlarko/marvel-character-finder/README.md

 ## Description

-- It was great experince to be part of this project.
+- It was great experience to be part of this project.
-- User able to search their own favorite charcter to find related information such as charcter description , comics ,movie and movie details.
+- User able to search their own favorite character to find related information such as character description , comics ,movie and movie details.
 As a process we use two different API to gather all information.
-One of the Api is Marvel Api where we get Marvel charcter information and comics and other api is OMDB Api where we get movie information.
+One of the Api is Marvel Api where we get Marvel character information and comics and other api is OMDb Api where we get movie information.
-- We had couple of challenge to complate our Marvel website.One of them was to set modal to remind user to search Marvel character if they attend to search non-Marvel charcter and take them back to the home page.
+- We had couple of challenge to complete our Marvel website.One of them was to set modal to remind user to search Marvel character if they attend to search non-Marvel character and take them back to the home page.
-- We learn about different styling metarials , using and combine two different APIs.
+- We learn about different styling materials , using and combine two different APIs.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+When the user loads the page, they see a background picture with images of Marvel Characters and a search bar.
+When they search for a Marvel Character, they are redirected to a new page and are presented with information on comic books and the related film information.
+The characters they search for are then saved as buttons they can click to search again.

+If the search bar is blank when they try to search, they are presented with a modal informing them that the search is invalid and they are redirected to search again.
+The user is presented with the same modal, and redirected to search again, if the user searches for something that is not in the Marvel Universe.

+When on the results page, the user can click on the logo at the top of the page to redirect back to the search page.

 ![Screenshot](assets/images/marvel_screenshot1.png?raw=true "Screenshot")